MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 17. No reason not to share and teach. __No reason__.

-18. No reason not to find what is admirable in every individual - __emphasize the best in everyone__.
+18. No reason not to find what is admirable in every individual. __Emphasize the best in everyone__.

 19. No reason to hide from the truth.
 Always seek it.